-DTX301: AAV8 Gene Therapy for Ornithine Transcarbamylase (OTC) Deficiency
+DTX301: Gene Therapy for the Potential Treatment of Ornithine Transcarbamylase (OTC) Deficiency

 DTX301 is an investigational AAV8 gene therapy designed to deliver stable expression and activity of the OTC gene using a single intravenous infusion.
-Data from the three dose cohorts in an ongoing Phase 1/2 clinical study of DTX301 demonstrated an acceptable initial safety profile and evidence of clinical activity.
-Specifically, six of the nine dosed patients responded, including all three patients who received the highest dose.
-Ultragenyx plans to conduct a Phase 3 clinical study to evaluate the effect of DTX301 on ammonia and its ability to reduce patients’ need for ammonia scavenger medication and a protein-restricted diet, the current standard of care.
+Long term Phase 1/2 data demonstrate an acceptable safety profile and durable metabolic control and sustained responses.
+The Phase 3 Enh3ance study is underway to evaluate the effect of DTX301 on ammonia and its ability to reduce patients’ need for ammonia scavenger medication and a protein-restricted diet, the current standard of care.

 DTX301 was granted Orphan Drug Designation in the United States, EU and United Kingdom and Fast Track Designation in the United States.

 You are now leaving the Ultragenyx U.S. Website

 You are leaving the Ultragenyx U.S. website and being redirected to another Ultragenyx website outside of the U.S. The information on Ultragenyx websites outside of the U.S. is only appropriate for residents of the selected country website.